-If you are deploying your client application on the same JBoss AS instance as the Teiid runtime is installed, then there is no reason for your client application to open socket based JDBC connection.
+If you are deploying your client application on the same JBoss AS instance as the Teiid runtime is installed, then there is a way to make connections that by-pass making a socket based JDBC connection.
 You can use slightly modified data source configuration to make a "local" connection, where the JDBC API will lookup a local Teiid runtime in the same VM.